Braddock Dunn & McDonald: Rapid growth

 The company grew rapidly, along with Tysons Corner.
 In the early 1960s Tysons Corner was a sleepy crossroads, but has since grown into a classic "edge city", and a home of many government and military contractors.
 Williams promoted the area as a suitable place for technology-oriented firms.
 Tysons Corner and the surrounding towns became the home of many of BDM's competitors, including Planning Research Corporation, DynCorp International, and CACI.
 Although all competed with BDM, in the buildup of defense budgets in the late 20th century, nearly all prospered.
 For a time, the press referred to these companies as "Beltway bandit", the phrase was originally a mild insult, implying that the companies preyed like bandits on the generosity of the federal government.
 Employees of those companies, including BDM President Earle Williams, took offense to that term.

 Although the location of the headquarters of these defense contractors was part of an overall trend of movement to the suburbs beginning in the 1960s, BDM played a leading role in the specifics of this movement into the Virginia suburbs of Washington.

 Change in ownership

 In 1988, BDM was purchased by Ford Aerospace and became a part of Ford Motor Company.
-In 1990, Ford Aerospace was sold to Loral and BDM was spun off to the Carlyle Group.
+In 1990, Ford Aerospace was sold to Loral Corporation and BDM was spun off to the Carlyle Group.
 In 1997, BDM was purchased by TRW, an aerospace systems and technical services company, which in turn was acquired by Northrop Grumman in 2002.